-- ^{5.14} Information that was sought from households where an interview was completed allowed each household to be assessed against the planning definition of a Traveller.
-This included information on whether households have ever travelled; why they have stopped travelling; the reasons that they travel; and whether they plan to travel again in the future. - ^{5.15} Figure 2 shows that for Gypsies and Travellers 2 households meet the planning definition in that it was able to be determined that they travel for work purposes and stay away from their usual place of residence, or have ceased to travel temporarily.
-A total of 13 Gypsy and Traveller households did not meet the planning definition as they were not able to provide information that they travel away from their usual place of residence for the purpose of work, or that they have ceased to travel temporarily due to children in education, ill health or old age.
-Some did travel for cultural reasons, to visit relatives or friends, and others had ceased to travel permanently these households did not meet the planning definition. - ^{5.16} The number of households on each site where an interview was not possible are recorded as unknown.
-The reasons for this included households that refused to be interviewed and households that were not present during the fieldwork period - despite up to 3 visits.
+- 5.14 Information that was sought from households where an interview was completed allowed each household to be assessed against the planning definition of a Traveller.
+This included information on whether households have ever travelled; why they have stopped travelling; the reasons that they travel; and whether they plan to travel again in the future. - Figure 2 shows that for Gypsies and Travellers and Travelling Showpeople no household meet the planning definition in that none were able to be determined that they travel for work purposes and stay away from their usual place of residence, or have ceased to travel temporarily.
+A total of 15 Gypsy and Traveller households and 1 Travelling Showpeople household do not meet the planning definition as they were not able to provide information that they travel away from their usual place of residence for the purpose of work, or that they have ceased to travel temporarily due to children in education, ill health or old age.
+Some did travel for cultural reasons, to visit relatives or friends, and others had ceased to travel permanently these households did not meet the planning definition. - The number of households on each site where an interview was not possible are recorded as unknown.
+The reasons for this included households that refused to be interviewed and households that were not present during the fieldwork period despite up to 3 visits.